Daniela

 Potential Benefits of exams for High-Risk viruses

-An argument can be made that if men were tested for the riskiest high-risk HPV types (e.g., 16/18), it would give partners a chance to get vaccinated before sex.
+An argument can be made that if men were checked for the riskiest high-risk types (e.g., 16/18), it would give partners a chance to get vaccinated before sex.
 This would benefit those who missed vaccination due to age or whose parents were against it.
 The medical outlook seems to suggest that if you’re over 30 (i.e., didn’t get vaccinated as a kid), you’re on your own, as the focus is more on vaccinating teens before their sexual debut, which makes practical sense.
 If you’re reading this and you’re not vaccinated, get on it, whether male, female, or otherwise.

 There’s also an argument to be made for better STD oral screening/treatments, given the rising rates of oral cancers in men.
-Currently, oral exams are not recommended as cancer prevention because such a tiny % of infections ever become cancerous (Oral Cancer Foundation says 1%) and a test can’t tell you whether that will be you or not.
+Currently, oral exams are not recommended as cancer prevention because such a tiny % of infections ever become cancerous (Oral Cancer Foundation says 1%) and a report can’t tell you whether that will be you or not.
 Plus, we currently don’t have a treatment, so simply finding out you have oral HPV is, again, useless.
 Hopefully we will see treatment options such as a therapeutic vaccine in future.

 Lack of exams for Low-Risk Strains

-I’m also going to put a note here that anal pap smears are a thing, and given the prevalence of high-risk HPV in MSM, these should probably be more widely available and promoted.
+I’m also going to put a note here that anal pap smears are a thing, and given the prevalence of high-risk Papilloma in MSM, these should probably be more widely available and promoted.
 Anal pap smears have a lot more clinical relevance than urethral swabs because they can find dysplasia that can then be monitored and treated in a similar way to cervical abnormalities.

 Men can’t clear the virus.

 Let’s first address the ambiguity of the word ‘clear’.
-I prefer to say ‘immune suppress’ because we ultimately don’t know what happens to infections in the body, and ‘clear’ implies a particular outcome (eradication from the body), which is possible but not proven in tests.
+I prefer to say ‘immune suppress’ because we ultimately don’t know what happens to infections in the body, and ‘clear’ implies a particular outcome (eradication from the body), which is possible but not proven in exams.

 Anyway, it’s simply not true that men do not immune suppress infections.